DataBiosphere/azul/README.md

    ```
    git clone git@github.com:DataBiosphere/azul.git azul.stable
    ```

+   Then follow the setup instructions in [1.3 Project configuration](#13-project-configuration).

 2. Next you will need to login to our [Gitlab instance] in order to be able to push to Gitlab which automatically takes care of most of the deployment